splunk/splunk-gcp-functions/README.md

 **PubSub Function**

 This function pulls any event that is posted into PubSub and packages it up into a Splunk event.
 The event is then sent to the Http Event Collector (HEC).
 The function is written such that the event format can be sent compatible with Splunk's Add-On for Google Cloud Platform (https://splunkbase.splunk.com/app/3088/).
-If any faiures occur during sending the message to HEC, the event is posted back to a Pub-Sub Topic.
+If any failures occur during sending the message to HEC, the event is posted back to a Pub-Sub Topic.
 A recovery function is provided which is executed via a Cloud Scheduler trigger (PubSub).
 The recovery function will attempt to clear out the PubSub retry topic and send these events into HEC.

 **Metrics Function**